Animikha/Networking-Notes/tls-1.3-handshake.md

 SERV_EPH_PUB
 ```

-These are temporary Diffie-hellman keys
+These are temporary Diffie-Hellman keys

 They are deleted after the session ends